Logging

 Sensors - messages about the sensors are output in this channel

-Fermenter - log channel for fermenter mode
+Fermenter - Messages about fermenter mode

 System - system messages are displayed in this channel